WangJiaJun515/2022Spring_Finals/README.md

 ### Part A
   1. Air pollution varies by region
   2. Air pollution has a time difference

-### Part B
+## Hypothesis Part A
+### 1. Air pollution varies by region
+![1651806273(1)](https://user-images.githubusercontent.com/39075334/167060158-f1e07f30-8362-443f-9364-1ba3206d9362.png)

+## Hypothesis Part B: Comparison
   4. There is a relation between population and air quality.
   5. There is a relation between state GDP and air quality.
   6. No relation between crime case number and air quality per day.

-## Hypothesis Part A
-### 1. Air pollution varies by region
-![1651806273(1)](https://user-images.githubusercontent.com/39075334/167060158-f1e07f30-8362-443f-9364-1ba3206d9362.png)
+This part we have 3 hypothesis total, and for each one we have another new dataset to compare its relation with the air quality.
+The frist two are to explore it from two related fields and the last one is from two unrelated fields(in common sense)

+Method：1. for each hypothesis, we used data normalization to make sure the data values' scale is in a same level (helping to plot in one visula).
+        min_max_scaler = lambda x: (x-np.min(x))/(np.max(x)-np.min(x))
+        standardlize_p_poll = p_poll.apply(min_max_scaler).sort_values('population',ascending=False)

+        2.the method we using for first two hypothesis is plot.() to show their relation in direct ways.
+        3. for the last one we used .corr() and .osl()[Ordinary Least Squares regression]

+Result Criteria:
+.corr() :  value > 0: positive correlation   value < 0： negitive correlation
+           0 - 0.2:   weak correlation
+           0.2 - 0.6 : normal correlation
+           0.6 - 1.0: high correlation

+.osl():  p-value < 0.05 & r-square close to 1 means that is a good regression model.

+4. There is a relation between population and air quality.